 Can a landlord terminate the tenancy agreement?

-This depends on the type of tenancy agreement and the agreement between tenant and landlord.
+That depends on the type of rental agreement and the terms agreed between tenant and landlord.

 More from our blog: